iachai02/devnotes/notes/aws-solutions-architect/section2/IAM-policy-evaluation.md

   ## Determination Rules

-  1. By default, all requests are implicitly denied (through the root user has full access)
+  1. By default, all requests are implicitly denied (though the root user has full access)
   2. An explicit allow in an identity-based or resource-based policy overrides this default
   3. If a permissions boundary, Organizations SCP, or session policy is present, it might override the allow with an implicit deny
   4. An explicit deny in any policy overrides any allow